davepaulsanders/Weather-Dashboard/README.md

 ## Installation

-To use this project, clone the repository to your computer using HTTPS or SSH, then replace the apiKey variable in line 2 of script.js with your own key from OpenWeather API
+To use this project, clone the repository to your computer using HTTPS or SSH.